PSVR vs PSVR2

 Comfort:

 The PSVR2 has a redesigned headset that is reportedly more comfortable than the original PSVR.
-The PSVR2 also features a more streamlined cable design that reduces cable clutter and makes it easier to use.
+The second edition also features a more streamlined cable design that reduces cable clutter and makes it easier to use.
 The original PSVR is still comfortable to wear, but the PSVR2's design improvements should make it a more pleasant experience for extended VR sessions.

 Overall Experience:

 The PSVR2 promises a more immersive and high-quality VR experience than the original PSVR.
-With its improved display, wider field of view, more advanced tracking, and more comfortable design, it should offer a significant upgrade over the original PSVR.
+With its improved display, wider field of view, more advanced tracking, and more comfortable design, it should offer a significant upgrade over the original.
 However, the original PSVR is still a solid headset that provides an affordable entry point into the world of VR, and for some users, the upgrade may not be necessary.

 Reading next